 "By responsibly harnessing the power of AI, we're able to transform the audit to better serve and protect the growing needs of Canadian businesses, investors, and audit professionals, and we're excited to further advance these efforts on a global stage."
-Kristy Carscallen, Canadian Managing Partner, Audit and Assurance

-Information technology and protection

-KPMG continually invests in technologies and innovative strategies to provide our people with tools to achieve success, keep pace with change, meet and exceed stakeholder objectives, and contribute to social and environmental causes.
+Kristy Carscallen, Canadian Managing Partner, Audit and Assurance KPMG Information technology and protection KPMG continually invests in technologies and innovative strategies that ensure our people are equipped to achieve success, keep pace with change, meet and exceed stakeholder objectives, and move the needle on social and environmental issues.
 Our three technological priorities include:

 KPMG continues to implement a modern cloud platform that enables the firm and its clients to realize the benefits of cloud digitization.
-We work to implement cloud-based applications that not only meet technological needs but also prioritize sustainability by exploring opportunities to minimize emissions where possible.
+We develop innovative, cloud-based applications that not only meet technological needs but also prioritize sustainability by minimizing carbon footprint.

 To maintain the trust of our clients, we continue to implement enhanced cybersecurity controls that protect our data and our client's data against current and future threats.
 We actively participate in developing global security standards and maintaining compliance, and work diligently to enable innovation through technology acceleration.
-This means fostering the development of responsible AI solutions and providing the training and education our people need to adopt the most effective cybersecurity safety protocols.
-Information protection We have policies, processes, and controls that address confidentiality, information security, and data privacy.
+This means fostering the development of responsible AI solutions and providing the training and education our people need to adopt the most effective cybersecurity safety protocols. $\begin{bmatrix} \hline & \\ - & \\ - & \\ \end{bmatrix}$ Information protection We have policies, processes, and controls that address confidentiality, information security, and data privacy.
 We provide annual training on confidentiality, information protection, and data privacy requirements.
 Our clients and stakeholders entrust us with sensitive information, and we are committed to observing applicable laws and regulations, and investing in systems to help keep them safe and secure.
 We also perform an annual SOC 2 certification and ISO (27001, 27017, 27018) audits ensuring our clients of robust data protection, integrity, and overall assurance in our services.